Europe's to-do list: realigning perspectives on the European project

 Building on an extensive background in architecture and history, Stephan Petermann has established himself as a prominent figure in Europe’s arts & culture scene.
 He has written for the architecture magazine VOLUME and was previously a member of the EU Reflection Group, a ‘wise men’ council established to stimulate thinking around the future of the European Union.
 Petermann’s most recent artistic endeavour saw him participate in a collaborative project between the Harvard Graduate School of Design and the Chinese Academy for Fine Arts.

-Founder and CEO of Grantful and 2022 European Young Leader (EYL40)
+Partner and Co-Head at Trill Impact Ventures and 2014 European Young Leader (EYL40)

 Heïdi Sevestre